 In its thread, the Worker will loop over its receiving side of the channel and execute the closures of any jobs it receives.

 Let’s start by creating a channel in ThreadPool::new and holding the sending side in the ThreadPool instance, as shown in Listing 20-16.
-Job is a struct that doesn’t hold anything for now, but will be the type of item we’re sending down the channel:
+The Job struct doesn’t hold anything for now but will be the type of item we’re sending down the channel.

-Filename: src/lib.rs
+src/lib.rs

 // --snip--